sakshi936/HTML-CSS-PROJECT-3/README.md

 ### What I learned from this Project
 - This project gave me good learning experience about how html and css works.
-- I learned how to use HTML and CSS to create a beutiful website.
+- I learned how to use HTML and CSS to create a beautiful website.
 - I learned about the ways of positioning elements in the HTML and CSS.
 ### Live Project
 [https://assignment-1-blue-nine.vercel.app/](https://html-css-project-3-ten.vercel.app/)